 The best way to prevent large cracks in your concrete garage floor is to prevent differential settlement, and the best way to prevent differential settlement is to control groundwater around your foundation.

-Why is controlling groundwater so important?
-It’s important because, believe it or not, most foundation problems – including differential settlement – are caused by water.
+Controlling groundwater is important because most foundation problems – including differential settlement – are caused by water.
 When there’s too much or too little of it in the soil around a foundation, you will eventually have trouble.
 Fortunately, controlling groundwater around a foundation isn’t that hard.
 Here are a few things you can do:

 - Make sure your yard slopes away from the foundation – A yard that slopes toward the foundation will cause water to drain toward the foundation.
 If you suspect your yard isn’t sloped away from the garage’s foundation enough, you can either fix this yourself or ask a professional landscaper for help.
 Sometimes foundation repair contractors will help with this, but not always.